How to Build a Healthy Morning Routine That Actually Sticks

 Ask:

-• What are the top 1–3 things I must complete today?
+• What are the top 1–3 things I must get done today?

 2. Remove friction